Cheri Bustos: Donald Trump

 In a December 2016 interview, Bustos said she would "make every attempt to work with President Donald Trump where we can find common ground" but "if he takes us down a dark place, then we're going to have a fight on our hands."
-During an April 2017 interview, she "verbally thrashed President Trump".
-The same month, she said that his first 100 days in office had been "a disaster" and that his health care plan would rip out "the beating heart of rural America".
-Politico described her as "practically...taunting Trump".
-She said that if she were president, "in my first 100 days, I'd want to have a lot of wins—and, you know, I wouldn't want to have wins that I have to lie about."
+In April 2017 she said that Trump's first 100 days in office had been "a disaster" and that his health care plan would rip out "the beating heart of rural America".
+The same month, during an interview with Politico, she said that if she were president, "in my first 100 days, I'd want to have a lot of wins—and, you know, I wouldn't want to have wins that I have to lie about."

-In June 2017, Bustos argued that her party's "anti-Trump" message was not a winning electoral formula.
+In June 2017, Bustos argued that her party's "anti-Trump" message was not a winning electoral formula, and that the Democrats should focus on "showing up [and] talking nonstop about the economy and jobs and that we’re going to fight for people who need us to fight for them".

 In December 2017, Bustos signed a letter asking for a House investigation into accusations of sexual misconduct against Trump.

 Women's rights

 Responding in 2016 to People v.
 Turner, Bustos said that there is a need for more women in Congress in order to bring greater attention to the issue of sexual assault.

 In February 2018, Illinois House Speaker Mike Madigan announced that a group of three legislators, including Bustos, would serve on an independently funded panel that would "lead a statewide discussion about the role of women in the Democratic party and how to 'change the culture of politics.'"
-In April, she withdrew from the panel, citing criticism by the House Ethics Committee and legal advisers.
+In April, she withdrew from the panel, citing criticism by the House Ethics Committee and legal advisers about the panel's funding.